"The happiest place in America is Boulder, Colorado."

 -- said no Black person ever

-Landlocked Films and Blackat Video Productions have been volunteering our time for nearly two years to make "This is [Not] Who We Are," a documentary film exploring the gap between Boulder, Colorado’s progressive self-image and the lived experiences of its small but resilient Black community.
+Landlocked Films and Blackat Video Productions have been volunteering our time for four years to make and distribute "This is [Not] Who We Are," a documentary film exploring the gap between Boulder, Colorado’s progressive self-image and the lived experiences of its small but resilient Black community.
+Winner of the audience award at its Boulder International Film Festival premiere and multiple awards since then, the film has been selected and screened at dozens of film festivals on three continents.
+It has also been shown and discussed at over 60 community screenings in Boulder County and beyond, ranging from small audiences in individual classrooms to over 1000 people at Boulder's Chautauqua Auditorium.
 The film is an educational project aiming to share human experiences and catalyze honest dialogue and effective action to create racial and socioeconomic equity.

 Please visit our website: https://www.thisisnotwhowearefilm.com